owl-project/NVISII/README.md

 Since the CUDA docker image includes limited libs, this script adds the missing one for NVISII to run.
 This could potentially cause problems if the docker image is deployed on a different system, please make sure the NVIDIA drivers match on all your systems.
+This also implies that you should check which version of NViSII to install, see above.

 ```
 docker build . -t nvisii:07.20